caarlos0/svu/README.md

 | `--no-pre-release` | Discards pre-release metadata.           | `v1.0.0-alpha` -> `v1.0.0`               |
 | `--no-build`       | Discards build metadata.                 | `v1.0.0+build.f902daf` -> `v1.0.0`       |

+## Force patch version increment

+Setting the `--force-patch-increment` flag forces a patch version increment regardless of the commit message content.

 ## Creating tags

 The idea is that `svu` will just print things, so its safe to run at any time.